The Object of My Affection-1998

 The brief musical career of Mexican rock ‘n’ roll star Richie Valens is showcased in a lovely little film called La Bamba (1987).

-The film spawned a massive United States number-one hit, the title track, for the band Los Lobos, that filled the summer with rich culture and a hummable beat.
-The song is a recreation of Valen’s earlier hit from 1958.
+The film spawned a massive United States number-one hit, the title track by the band Los Lobos, which filled the summer with rich culture and a hummable beat.

-I’m humming it as I write this review!
+The song is a remake of Valen’s 1958 hit, and I’m humming it as I write this review!

-The film itself is flavorful and tinged with Latino colors and traditions such as the importance of family.
+The film itself is flavorful and tinged with Latino colors and traditions, such as the importance of family.
 It provides a much-needed look at diversity and recognition of a young talent taken way too soon.

-Valens, a Los Angeles teenager played by Lou Diamond Phillips, becomes an overnight rock ‘n’ roll success in 1958, thanks to a love ballad called “Donna” that he wrote for his girlfriend (Danielle von Zerneck) whose parents didn’t want her to date a Latino boy.
+Valens, a Los Angeles teenager played by Lou Diamond Phillips, becomes an overnight rock ‘n’ roll success in 1958, thanks to a love ballad called “Donna” that he wrote for his girlfriend (Danielle von Zerneck), whose parents didn’t want her to date a Latino boy.

 Foreshadowing indeed.
 It’s common knowledge that Valens tragically died in a plane crash over Iowa, alongside Holly and other prominent musicians.

-Not lasting long in this world, the actor infuses as much soul as he can into the ill-fated singer successfully creating a dedication to his life.
+Not lasting long in this world, the actor infuses as much soul as he can into the ill-fated singer, successfully creating a dedication to his life.

-The interracial romance between Ritchie and Donna is also a strong area of La Bamba.
-Many decades after their short romance differing races coming together is commonplace but there are still those who object.
-The chemistry between Phillips and von Zerneck is palpable but mostly I imagined how nice it was between the real-life figures and the endless possibilities had the singer not perished.
+The chemistry between Phillips and von Zerneck is palpable, but mostly I imagined how nice it would have been between the real-life figures, and the endless possibilities had the singer not perished.

 La Bamba (1987) is a film where all the parts come together in perfect form.
-The music, the culture, and the characters, all brim with life and meaning, ironically since the biography could have easily been a downer.
-Instead, it inspires and teaches unity and the forever-lasting power of music.
+The music, the culture, and the characters all brim with life and meaning, ironically, since the biography could have easily been a downer.

-Yes, there are occasional cliches but I enjoyed the film immensely.
+Yes, there are occasional cliches, but I enjoyed the film immensely.

 The Karate Kid-1984